-Cardiff: Skipper Mahendra Singh Dhoni on Thursday termed India's eight-wicket win over Sri Lanka in the Champions Trophy semifinal as a well-written script.
+Cardiff, June 20 (IANS) Skipper Mahendra Singh Dhoni Thursday termed India's eight-wicket win over Sri Lanka in the Champions Trophy semifinal as a well-written script.

 Dhoni hardly put a foot wrong right from winning the toss and opting to bowl first.